xiangyumeng111/xiangyumeng111.github.io/_pages/about.md

 ## Research

 My primary research thread is **LLM-driven decompiled code repair with function-level independent verification**.
 Decompilers (Hex-Rays, Ghidra) produce pseudo-code that cannot be directly recompiled.
 I built a _Record & Replay_ mechanism that verifies LLM-repaired functions in isolation — without running the entire program — by capturing function context via Intel Pin and replaying with injected return values.
-The prototype has verified all Coreutils `ls` functions and targets 100% program-level equivalence (vs. the PCodeTrans baseline of 81.48%).
+The prototype has verified 37/49 Coreutils `ls` functions and targets 100% program-level equivalence (vs. the PCodeTrans baseline of 25.92%).

 I also contributed to a **binary translator for custom RISC-V silicon** (x86-64 → RISC-V), a multi-year national project that has served multiple companies and is now being adapted for BOSC (Beijing Open Source Chip Research Institute), with XiangShan Kunming Lake on the roadmap.